rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ## What is the Role of a Web Browser in this process?

-The purpose of a web browser (Chrome, Edge, Firefox, Safari) is to read HTML documents and display them correctly.
+The purpose of a web browser (Chrome, Edge, Firefox, Safari) is interpret HTML files, CSS files and Javascript files into a website that should be displayed.

 A browser does not display the HTML tags, rather it uses them to determine how to display the document.